nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Implementation
 The list free times for a given day feature allows the user to list all the blocks of time that are not taken by a scheduled interview.
 This command is in the format `list-freetime DATE` where `DATE` is a valid date string.

-The Sequence Diagram below illustrates the interactions within the `LogicManager` component when `execute("list-freetime 12/12/2099")` is called.
+The Sequence Diagram below illustrates the interactions within the `Logic` component when `execute("list-freetime 12/12/2099")` is called.
 ![images/ListFreeTimeSequenceDiagram.png](images/ListFreeTimeSequenceDiagram.png)

 The `list-freetime DATE` command is facilitated by the `ListFreeTimeCommand`, `ListFreeTimeCommandParser`, along with the other internal classes omitted for brevity.